 Our working groups

 Given India’s education reform agenda, the partnership between Australia and India creates significant opportunities for advanced cooperation between respective governments.
 It is widely recognised that partnerships across teaching programs, research collaborations, skills and training, and staff mobility will benefit both countries and advance bilateral trade and investment.
-Opportunities with the education sector should also be leveraged to support and grow business in both Australia and India.
+Opportunities between industry and the education sector should also be leveraged to support and grow business in both Australia and India.

 (Australian co-chair)